RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-4-2-releases/_index.md

 - The maintenance mode option `keep_slave_shards` is deprecated in `rladmin` and the REST API.
 Use `evict_ha_replica` and `evict_active_active_replica` instead.

 - `/v1/debuginfo` REST API paths are deprecated.
 Use the new paths [`/v1/cluster/debuginfo`]({{<relref "/rs/references/rest-api/requests/cluster/debuginfo">}}), [`/v1/nodes/debuginfo`]({{<relref "/rs/references/rest-api/requests/nodes/debuginfo">}}), and [`/v1/bdbs/debuginfo`]({{<relref "/rs/references/rest-api/requests/bdbs/debuginfo">}}) instead.

+#### Operating system retirements

+- RHEL 7 and Oracle Linux 7 were previously announced as deprecated in the [Redis Enterprise Software 7.2.4 release notes]({{<relref "/rs/release-notes/rs-7-2-4-releases#deprecations">}}).
+As of Redis Enterprise Software 7.4.2, RHEL 7 and Oracle Linux 7 are no longer supported.

 #### Security retirements